 Epilepsy is the third-most common neurological disorder in people age 65 and older after stroke and dementia, conditions which themselves increase seizure risk.1

-This webinar will discuss the relationship between epilepsy, dementia, and stroke, and discuss whether people with epilepsy have an increased chance of developing dementia as they age.
-Viewers will also learn about strategies that people with epilepsy can implement to reduce their risk for these conditions.
+This webinar discussed the relationship between epilepsy, dementia, and stroke, and discussed whether people with epilepsy have an increased chance of developing dementia as they age.
+Viewers also learned about strategies that people with epilepsy can implement to reduce their risk for these conditions.